optionality/clone-factory/README.md

 This will inexpensively create a mimimalist forwarding shim contract that will delegate all calls to the contract libraryAddress

+## WARNINGS
+- Be sure that the master contract is pre-initialized.
+You can usually accomplish this in your constructor as the only time the master contract constructor is called is during the master contract's creation.
+Clone contracts do not call the constructor, but are initialized with an inline initialization method (as demonstrated above).
+- Do not allow your master contract to be self-destructed as it will cause all clones to stop working, thus freezing their state and balances.

 ## Use vanity contract addresses for even CHEAPER clone contracts
 Using [vanity-eth](https://github.com/MyEtherWallet/VanityEth) generate a vanity contract address with up to 4 bytes of leading zeros and use the CloneFactory16 - CloneFactory18 versions to deploy even smaller clones.
 HT to [wjmelements](https://github.com/wjmelements) for pointing this out!